 You’ll want high-quality pictures of your big day.
-Wedding planners often advise clients not to cut the photographer budget since the photos are the source of your memories.
-Many couples skimp from other areas, like flowers or centerpieces, to make sure they have a good photographer or videographer.
+Wedding planners often advise clients not to cut the photography budget since the photos are the source of your memories.
+Many couples compromise in other areas, like flowers or centerpieces, to make sure they have a good photographer or videographer.

 From flowers to centerpieces, from aisle runners to tablecloths, from chair covers to fancy menu cards, your wedding will involve a lot of decorative staging.
 Want lanterns?
 Candles?
 Need to rent silverware?
 It all costs money.

 Creating a multi-tiered cake is a huge endeavor for a pastry chef, and couples are charged accordingly.
 Opting for cupcakes, which are cheaper and easier for pastry chefs to produce, can save you money.
 Alternatively, if your venue allows it, you can ask your friends or family to make the cake as a wedding gift to you—just don’t expect it to be “professional quality” if you take this route.